Katy R. Barnhart, U.S. Geological Survey

-Fausto Guzzetti is currently the Director of the Office for Technical and Scientific Activities for Risk Prediction and Prevention of the Italian national Department of Civil Protection, an office of the Presidency of the Council of Ministers.
-A senior research scientist at the National Research Council (CNR), from September 2009 to November 2019, he was Director (or acting Director) of the Research Institute for Hydrogeological Protection (IRPI).
-Guzzetti graduated in Geology from the University of Perugia (1983) with a thesis on the structural geology of the Apennines fold belt and obtained a PhD in Geography from the University of Bonn (2006) with a thesis on Landslide Hazard and Risk Assessment.
-In 1985-1986, he was at the U.S. Geological Survey where he worked on the production of small-scale landslide inventory maps under the guidance of Earl E. Brabb.
-From 1992 to 2002, he coordinated the Cnr AVI Project, producing a vast archive of information on historical landslides and floods in Italy.
-He participated in several European projects, including Damocles, E2-C2, Eurorisk-Preview and RiskAware.
-The PI of the Italian Space Agency (ASI) MORFEO project for the use of Earth observation data and technologies for landslide identification and mapping, landslide monitoring, and landslide prediction, he coordinated the European FP7 projects DORIS and LAMPRE.
+Fausto Guzzetti is a senior research scientist at the Italian National Research Council (CNR).
+From September 2009 to November 2019, he was Director of the CNR Research Institute for Geo-Hydrological Protection (IRPI), and from 2019 to 2023 Director of the Office for Technical and Scientific Activities for Risk Prediction and Prevention of the Italian National Department of Civil Protection, an office of the Presidency of the Council of Ministers.
+Guzzetti holds a degree in Geology from the University of Perugia (1983) and a PhD in Geography from the University of Bonn (2006) with a thesis on landslide hazard and risk Assessment.
+In 1985-1986, he was visiting scientist at the U.S. Geological Survey where he worked on the production of small-scale landslide inventory maps under the supervision of Earl Brabb.
+From 1992 to 2002, he coordinated the Cnr AVI Project that produced a large archive of information on historical landslides and floods in Italy.
+He has participated in several European projects, including Damocles, E2-C2, Eurorisk-Preview and RiskAware.
+The PI of the Italian Space Agency (ASI) MORFEO project on the use of Earth observation data and technologies for landslide identification and mapping, landslide monitoring, and landslide forecasting, he coordinated the European FP7 projects DORIS and LAMPRE.
 Guzzetti was President of the Natural Hazards Division of the European Geosciences Union (EGU), of which he was a foundering member and from which he received the EGU Union Service Award (2008) and the Soloviev Medal (2021).
-An initiator of the international journal Natural Hazards and Earth System Sciences (NHESS), he was a member of the editorial board (2001-2015) and executive editor (2007-2013) of the journal.
-A member of the Academia Europaea (since 2021) and of the Istituto Veneto di Scienze, Lettere ed Arti (since 2021), Guzzetti is the author or ca-author of 130 papers in international journals, ten book chapters, over 100 papers in proceedings of international or national conferences, and over 200 communications at international and national conferences, and guest editor of ten special issues of international journals.
+An initiator of the international journal Natural Hazards and Earth System Sciences (NHESS), he was member of its Editorial Board (2001-2015) and executive editor (2007-2013).
+A member of the Academia Europaea (since 2021) and of the Istituto Veneto di Scienze, Lettere ed Arti (since 2021), Guzzetti has authored or co-authored more than 130 papers in international journals, ten book chapters, over 100 papers in international or national conference proceedings and over 200 communications at international and national conferences, and has been guest editor of ten special issues of international journals.

 Julia Kowalski, RWTH Aachen University